Health Professions Recruitment and Exposure Program (HPREP)

 The Health Professions Recruitment and Exposure Program (HPREP) is an academically challenging enrichment program that offers minority and underrepresented high school students a glimpse of education and career opportunities in health care professions.

-The program begins with career day, during which parents and student are able to learn about various health careers and visit with health professionals, and concludes with College Day, where students meet recruiters at a college fair.
+The program begins with Career Day, during which parents and students can learn about various health careers and visit with health professionals.
+It concludes with College Day, where students meet recruiters at a college fair.
 In the 21 years since its inception, HPREP has included sessions such as: